Names from Greek Myth in Fundamental Physics: Mortals

 CIRCE [\href{https://www.ia.forth.gr/project/451}{\em project} to study ultra-high-energy cosmic rays], a minor goddess seeking to retain Odysseus for love, reluctantly letting him go with advice to visit Hades' underworld for further instructions from the wise.
 This eventually leads him to encounter, besides the Sirens (see above) and other horrific wonders,\\

 SCYLLA [\href{https://www.scylladb.com/users/case-study-cern-optimizes-computing-resources-with-scylla/}{\em open-source database} {\em used by ALICE @ LHC}] and

 CHARYBDIS [\href{https://inspirehep.net/literature/624071}{\em event generator} {of black holes at hadron colliders}] on either side of a narrow strait, the one a six-headed sailor-devouring monster, the other a whirlpool with personality.
+During Odysseus' prolonged absence, his son Telemachus seeks the counsel of wise\\

-At long last he is reunited with his wife,\\
+NESTOR [\href{https://inspirehep.net/experiments/1110447}{\em Neutrino Extended Submarine Telescope with Oceanographic Research}], king of Pylos, who is regrettably unhelpful.
+But at long last Odysseus is reunited with his wife,\\

 PENELOPE [\href{https://www.oecd-ilibrary.org/nuclear-energy/penelope-a-code-system-for-monte-carlo-simulation-of-electron-and-photon-transport_9d2cc3d5-en}{\em Monte Carlo simulation} {\em of electron and photon transport}], who had been artfully keeping suitors away in her husband's absence.
 Now you may think that Paris had had no way of knowing how fraught with consequences his act of taking Helen would be, but no, \\